 In recent years, there have been an explosive growth of multimedia applications over the Internet.
 All major news networks such as ABC and NBC now provide news with accompanying video clips.
-Several companies, such as MovieFlix [1], also offer video on demand to broadband subscribers.
-However the quality of videos being streamed over the Internet is often of low quality due to insufficient bandwidth, packet loss, and delay.
-To view a DVD quality video from an on demand video service, a customer must download either the entire video or a large portion of the video before playback time in order to avoid pauses Sen-ching S. Cheung cheung@engr.uky.edu ECE Department University of Kentucky Lexington, KY 40506 caused by insufficient bandwidth during a streaming session.
+Several companies, such as MovieFlix [MovieFlix], also offer video on demand to broadband subscribers.
+However the quality of videos being streamed over the Internet is often low due to insufficient bandwidth, packet loss, and delay.
+To view a DVD quality video from an on demand video service, a customer must download either the entire video or a large portion of the video before starting to playback in order to avoid pauses caused by insufficient bandwidth during a streaming session.
 Thus, many techniques have been proposed to enable efficient multimedia streaming over the Internet.
-The source coding community has proposed scalable video [2][3], error-resilient coding, and multiple description [4] for efficient video streaming over the best-effort networks such as the Internet.
+The source coding community has proposed scalable video [Tan and Zakhor 1999] [Reyes et al. 2000], error-resilient coding, and multiple description [Reibman 2002] for efficient video streaming over the best-effort networks such as the Internet.
 A scalable video bit stream is coded in such a way to enable the server to easily and efficiently adapt the video bit rate to the current available bandwidth.
 Error-resilient coding and multiple description are aimed at improving the quality of the video in the presence of packet loss and long delay caused by retransmission.
-Channel coding techniques are also used to mitigate long delay for real-time applications such as video conferencing or IP-telephony [5].
+Channel coding techniques are also used to mitigate long delay for real-time applications such as video conferencing or IPtelephony [Ma and Zarki 1998].
 The main disadvantages of these approaches are first, specialized codecs are required and second, their performances are highly affected by the network traffic conditions.

-From a network infrastructure perspective, Differentiated Services [6][7] and Integrated Services [8][7] have been proposed to improve the quality of multimedia applications by providing preferential treatments to various applications based on their bandwidth, loss, and delay requirements.
-More recently, path diversity architectures that combine multiple paths and either source or channel coding have been proposed to provide larger bandwidth, and to combat efficiently against packet loss [9][10][11].
+From a network infrastructure perspective, Differentiated Services [Blake et al. 1998] [Wang 2001] and Integrated Services [White 1997] [Wang 2001] have been proposed to improve the quality of multimedia applications by providing preferential treatments to various applications based on their bandwidth, loss, and delay requirements.
+More recently, path diversity architectures that combine multiple paths and either source or channel coding have been proposed to provide larger bandwidth, and to combat packet loss efficiently [Nguyen and Zakhor 2004] [Apostolopoulos 2001] [Apostolopoulos 2002].
 Nonetheless, these approaches cannot be easily deployed as they require significant changes in the network infrastructure.

 The most straightforward approach is to transmit standard-based multimedia via existing IP protocols.
 The two most popular choices are TCP and UDP.
 A single TCP connection is not suitable for multimedia transmission because its congestion control may cause a large fluctuation in the sending rate.
-Unlike TCP, an UDP-based application is able to set the desired sending rate.
+Unlike TCP, an UDPbased application is able to set the desired sending rate.
 If the network is not too much congested, the UDP throughput at the receiver would approximately equal to the sending rate.
 Since the ability to control the sending rate is essential to interactive and live streaming applications, majority of multimedia streaming systems use UDP as the basic building block for sending packets over the Internet.
 However, UDP is not a congestion aware protocol since it does not reduce its sending rate in presence of network congestion, and therefore potentially results in a congestion collapse.
 Congestion collapse occurs when a router drops a large number of packets due to its inability to handle a large amount of traffic from many senders at the same time.
-TCP-Friendly Rate Control Protocol (TFRC) has been proposed for multimedia streaming with UDP in order to incorporate TCP-like congestion control mechanism [12].
+TCP-Friendly Rate Control Protocol (TFRC) has been proposed for multimedia streaming, using UDP however it also incorporates TCPlike congestion control mechanism [Floyd et al. 2000].
 Another drawback of using UDP is its lack of reliable transmission and hence the application must deal with the packet loss.